cpcharpi/mapbox-workshop/README.md

 ### index.html ###

-Contains a mapbox GL JS sample with geojson topo contours and an ortho image foe Swiss Quarry.
+Contains a mapbox GL JS sample with geojson topo contours and an ortho image for Swiss Quarry.